svn2github/nyquist/sys/mac/README.txt

 IMPORTANT
 ---------
-You may get the message "NyquistIDE is damaged and can't be opened.
+You may get the message
+    "NyquistIDE is damaged and can't be opened.
-You should move it to the Trash" from the Finder.
+    You should move it to the Trash from the Finder."
 This appears to be a deliberately incorrect statement from Apple.
 Here is what to do:

 1) Go to Preferences, Security & Privacy
 2) Unlock (requires password)